 The fall root is the part of the herb that is used in forming treatment options.
 Sometimes the upper parts of the plant are used, but they provide a weaker form of medicine and do not have the more potent effects of the fall root.

 - Valerian is a top choice for herbalists when it comes to prescribing sedatives.It is used to calm anxiety in dogs and also can relax the body in cases of physical pain.
-Herbalists have prescribed valerian in cases where dogs have fears of thunderstorms, for instance, because its calming effects help mitigate the anxiety.
-As you might imagine, a little valerian can also help calm down shaky dogs on trips to the vet or other unsavory places.
-Schnauzerama.org shares dosage recommendations here for calming your dog on road trips or simple trips to the vet.
+Herbalists have prescribed Valerian in cases where dogs have fears of thunderstorms, for instance, because its calming effects help mitigate the anxiety.
+As you might imagine, a little Valerian can also help calm down shaky dogs on trips to the vet or other unsavory places.
+Schnauzerama.org also shares how shares information on how to use this herb.

 - It is sometimes used to help reduce the severity and frequency of seizures in epileptic animals.